Virtual

 Balls will be drawn out of the hopper until public breeding slots are filled with different mares.
 If your broodmare is removed from your broodmare list during the locking period then the lock went to another broodmare and you will have to find another stallion to breed the mare with.

-When breeding a broodmare with a stallion you will have the option to supplement/nominate the offspring if the stallion was supplemented.
-To supplement the offspring check the appropriate nominate box before the offspring is produced.
+When breeding a broodmare with a stallion you will have the option to BC nominate the offspring if the stallion was BC nominated.
+To nominate the offspring check the appropriate nominate box before the offspring is produced.

 The offspring of a breeding will be born at the farm of where the broodmare is located at and this will become the state designation of the offspring for qualifying for state-bred races.
 Breeding the broodmare to a stallion located in the same state can qualify the foal for increased state-bred bonuses.
 See the state-bred section for more details.